The power of myths and our understanding of the causes of weight gain

 Myths often begin as a way to explain things we don’t understand.
 Based on my 30+ years as a consulting dietitian I know that over time myths can become “common knowledge” as more and more people accept and repeat them.
 Soon, there’s no one left to question whether that information is true or not, and the myth becomes part of our reality.

 That is why it can be is so hard to accept some of the scientific reports we hear these days.
 When they challenge our long held beliefs, our initial reaction is to reject them, even if we have no evidence to support our version of the truth.

-The subject of weight loss is one where myths and misinformation often collide.
+The subject of weight loss, and specifically the causes of weight gain, is one where myths and misinformation often collide.
 I like to call the result myth-information.
 Here are just a few examples of widely reported myths I’ve bet you’ve heard before: